 The tagline had caught on so much that the balm is included in the home remedies suggested by Indian grandmothers.
 This has led many to believe that it is an Indian brand.
 However, the product is owned by GSK Consumer, a UK based FMCG company.

 “Eno kaam kare sirf 6 second me”

-The catchy tagline has caught on to majority of the country.
+The catchy tagline has caught on to the majority of the country.
 Eno soda is the first thing that is used by many Indian households to deal with acidity and stomach issues.
 The brand has been in the country for a very long time and has embraced the culture by coming up with different flavours to appease the Indian taste palette.
-The product however is owned by Glaxosmithkline which is a UK based company.
+The product, however, is owned by GlaxoSmithKline which is a UK based company.

 3. Star TV

 Star TV has launched many top Indian TV serials which have dominated the prime time slots in India for the last decade.
 The Saas- Bahu sagas of Indian families have drawn viewers by the millions which is one of the reasons for giving it a feel of Indianness.
 Star TV is owned by 21st Century Fox which is US-based conglomerate.
 The channel was originally supposed to air popular American shows in India but they ended up launching local shows which became highly successful.